 Places say they are accessible – but are not.
 Minor obstacles that you would never think would be a problem, suddenly are a huge problem.

-I Can See Where I Want To Go - But Can't Get There (Closed captioned video)
+I Can See Where I Want To Go - But Can't Get There (closed captioned)

-I Can See Where I Want To Go - But Can't Get There (Audio described video)
+I Can See Where I Want To Go - But Can't Get There (audio described)